maarila/solita-vaccine-exercise/README.md

 )
 ```

-4. Run the following commands to copy data from the CSV files to the tables that were just created. **Please note: replace the file path with the pathfrom root to the *solita-vaccine-exercise/* directory.**
+4. Run the following commands to copy data from the CSV files to the tables that were just created. **Please note: replace the file path with the path from root to the *solita-vaccine-exercise/* directory.**

 ```
 COPY orders(id, order_number, responsible_person, healthcare_district, vaccine, injections, arrived)